Argaeus II of Macedon

 Argaeus II (Ἀργαῖος) was a pretender to the Macedonian crown.
 He may have been a Lynkestian ruler.

 War with Amyntas III

 Argaeus II was a son of Archelaus I (ruled 413–399 BC).
-With the assistance of the Illyrians, Argaeus II expelled King Amyntas III from his dominions in 393 BCE and kept possession of the throne for about a year.
-With the aid of the Thessalians, Amyntas III later succeeded in expelling Argaeus II and recovering a part of his kingdom in 392 BCE.
+With the assistance of the Illyrians, Argaeus II expelled King Amyntas III from his dominions in 393 BC and kept possession of the throne for about a year.
+With the aid of the Thessalians, Amyntas III later succeeded in expelling Argaeus II and recovering a part of his kingdom in 392 BC.